franciscobeccaria/dolar-caro-gha/README.md

 # Price Scraper

-A serverless web scraping tool that collects product prices from Nike and Adidas websites across different countries (Argentina and USA) and stores them in a Supabase database for international price comparison analysis.
+A serverless web scraping tool that collects product prices from Nike and Adidas websites across different countries (Argentina and USA) and stores them in a structured JSON format with optional Supabase database integration for international price comparison analysis.

 ## Project Overview

 This project aims to compare product prices across different countries to analyze purchasing power and international price differences.
 It currently supports scraping prices for Nike Air Force 1 sneakers and Argentina Anniversary Jersey from both US and Argentina online stores, with plans to expand to more countries (Chile, Brazil) and additional products.
+The project is designed to help understand purchasing power differences across countries and visualize dollar value variations.

 ## Features

 - Automated web scraping of Nike and Adidas product pages
 - Scrapes prices for Nike Air Force 1 and Argentina Anniversary Jersey
 - Real-time exchange rate fetching from [dolarapi.com](https://dolarapi.com/v1/dolares)
+- Comprehensive exchange rate data (official, blue, CCL, crypto, etc.)
 - Supports multiple countries (currently US and Argentina)
-- Price comparison calculations using both official and blue dollar rates
+- Price comparison calculations using various dollar rates
+- Structured JSON data storage with screenshots embedded in details
-- Data storage in Supabase database
+- Optional Supabase database integration
-- Screenshot capture for debugging and verification
+- Automatic screenshot capture for visual verification
+- GitHub Actions workflow for scheduled scraping

 ## Project Structure